uhuruos/CloverOS/FAQ.md

 genkernel --kernel-config=config.amd64 all
 grub-mkconfig -o /boot/grub/grub.cfg
 ```

+## Turning CloverOS into CloverOS Libre
+`emerge -C linux-firmware`

+`./cloveros_settings.sh` l) Update/Install Libre kernel

+## Turning CloverOS Libre into CloverOS
+`emerge linux-firmware`

+`./cloveros_settings.sh` 4) Update kernel

+Reboot; Advanced options, select non gnu

+## Things preventing CloverOS Libre from being 100% free software:
+- LiveCD kernel is taken from Gentoo, it needs to be made from scratch

+- /usr/portage/ needs to be filtered to not include the .ebuilds of proprietary software, also requiring a separate Portage mirror

+- It needs a cloveros.ga mirror that doesn't host the non-free software packages

 ## How many users does CloverOS have?
 This is the only data I record: